 3. Speech -- The Speech Department offers a range of courses to improve oral communication skills in a variety of settings.
 The offerings include Speech 120 (Interpersonal Communication), Speech 122 (Public Speaking), Speech 124 (Career Communication), Speech 126 (Intercultural Communication), and Speech 128 (Critical Thinking and Argumentation).

-4. Modern Languages -- The Modern Languages Department offers classes in Spanish, French, and Italian with occasional offerings in German and Latin.
-The new and developing Spanish for Native Speakers Program focuses on total fluency in reading and writing.
-Some Spanish classes are offered through videoconferencing, allowing students in the St. Helena/Calistoga area to attend classes via two-way television.
-Summer language classes have been taught in Mexico, Spain, Costa Rica, Peru, and France, giving students the opportunity to internationalize their language learning and practice.
+4. Modern Languages-- The Modern Languages Department offers classes in Spanish, French, Italian, and American Sign Language.
+The Spanish for Heritage Speakers Program focuses on total fluency in reading and writing.
+Some Spanish classes are offered online, allowing students to attend classes via distance.
+Summer language programs have been offered in Mexico, Spain, Costa Rica, Peru, Guatemala, and France, giving students the opportunity to internationalize their language learning and practice.

 Other Academic Support Services

 1. Napa Valley College Writing Success Center -- Students may come to the Writing Center, located in Room 832, on a drop-in basis for up to four hours per semester to get feedback on essays and other writing assignments.
 Those who wish to combine such feedback with more intensive work on their composition skills and/or on specific skill areas of grammar, sentence structure, punctuation, spelling, and vocabulary may enroll in the Writing Center class, English 84.
 This class provides self-paced coursework individually tailored to the students' needs.
 The Writing Center's day and evening hours are posted on the door of Room 832.
 When classes are in session, students may call 256-7640 to hear a recording listing the hours.